DecentralizedDerivatives/DRCT_standard/README.md

 ## Truffle Deployment Instructions

+clone the repo, cd into it, and then:

+    $ npm install

     $ truffle compile

     $ truffle migrate

     $ truffle exec /scripts/launch.js

+Now you have a launched Factory, Oracle and dependency contracts and you're ready to create DRCT tokens and contracts

 ## How to Contribute
 Join our slack, shoot us an email or contact us to list the tokens or the contract creation pieces on your site